-It’s functional, too, as the display has a suite of tools such as climate control, Apple Car Play, drive performance settings, navigation, and voice-activated assistant.
+It’s functional, too, as the display has a suite of tools such as climate control, Apple Car Play, drive performance settings, navigation, and a voice-activated assistant.
 For maneuvering the vehicle into tight spots, drives can take advantage of the surround-view cameras.
-Through the display, a full 360 interactive model shows the car in relation to its surroundings.
+A full 360 interactive model shows the car about its surroundings through the display.

-Of all the tools the display offers, the navigation is the most valuable and impressive.
-We love the heads-up display the offers navigation directions on the windshield for the driver.
-Thanks to 5G and the voice-activation, it allows the driver to plan routes effortlessly.
+The navigation is the most valuable and impressive of all the tools the display offers.
+We love the heads-up display that offers the driver navigation directions on the windshield.
+Thanks to 5G and voice activation, it allows the driver to plan routes effortlessly.
 That includes one that will have stops for charging.

 It’s a robust intelligent navigation system that’s functional in everyday life.
-Through machine learning, it can learn the daily commute and provide warnings or alternative route selection in heavy traffic or delays.
+Machine learning can learn the daily commute and provide warnings or alternative route selection in heavy traffic or delays.

 Norway Road Trip

 Norway has no shortage of scenic routes thanks to its sweeping fjords, craggy coastline, historic fishing villages, and forested interior.
 It’s a destination that begs to be explored by car.
 It’s hard to think of a better way to explore the country than by road.